The Arduino Pro Mini is a tiny board based on the ATmega328P operating at 16 MHz. It has 32 Kbytes of Flash, 2 Kbytes of SRAM and 1 Kbytes EEPROM.

 Analog Input Pins

-The Pro Mini has six analog input pins labeled A0 to A5.
-These pins allow for the reading of analog signals with a resolution of 10 bits (values ranging from 0 to 1023).
-Common uses for these pins include reading data from sensors like temperature sensors, potentiometers, and light sensors.
+The Pro Mini has eight analog input pins labeled A0 to A7.
+These pins allow for reading analog signals with a resolution of 10 bits (values ranging from 0 to 1023).
+Common uses for these pins include reading data from temperature sensors, potentiometers, and light sensors.

 Reset Button